Are you an adviser? Go to Unbiased Pro

 How to get a self-build mortgage

-You will need to show lenders that you have planned your project carefully, and rigorously considered every stage, as well as get planning permission and buildings regulation approval.
+You will need to show lenders that you have planned your project carefully and rigorously considered every stage.
+You’ll also need planning permission and buildings regulation approval.

 Can I use a traditional mortgage when my home is built?